 Jodi Cottrell, Au.D., CCC-A, LSLS Cert.
 AVEd, is the program director of The Luke Lee Listening, Language and Learning Lab (The “L”) at Marshall University in the Department of Communication Disorders.
-The “L” is a program which focuses on teaching listening and spoken language to hearing impaired children.
+The “L” is a program which focuses on teaching listening and spoken language to children who are deaf and hard of hearing..
 She received her Master of Science degree in Audiology at West Virginia University and her Clinical Doctorate of Audiology through Salus University.
 In July of 2008, Dr. Cottrell became the program director and classroom teacher at The “L” where she provides auditory verbal education services to the students in the preschool program and in the parent infant program, as well as audiological services including hearing aid programming, cochlear implant mapping, and pediatric audiological evaluations.
 Prior to her position at Marshall she was the Director of Audiology at River Cities Ear, Nose, and Throat Specialists, PLLC for 8 years.
 Dr. Cottrell recently completed a mentorship program to become a certified Listening and Spoken Language Specialist through the Alexander Graham Bell Academy and now serves as the only LSLS Cert.
 AVEd in the state of West Virginia.

 Shae M. Dean

-Loukia Zikkos Dixon, M.A., CCC-S, is an assistant professor in the Marshall University Department of Communication Disorders.
+Loukia Zikkos Dixon, M.A., CCC-S, is an associate professor in the Marshall University Department of Communication Disorders.
 She has a diverse clinical background serving clients in evaluation and treatment and ranging in ages from infancy to geriatrics, in settings such as outpatient clinic, acute care/rehabilitation, long term care facilities, head start, elementary, middle, and high school, and home health.
 Teaching experiences include courses in phonetics, phonological processes and disorders, communication sciences, and diagnostic processes.
 She also provides clinical education to graduate students in the Marshall University Speech and Hearing Center, with clinical interests in diagnostic evaluations as well as speech sound disorders and dialectical differences particularly in English as a Second Language learners.

 Lisa Fry, Ph.D. is an adjunct professor in the Department of Communication Disorders.
 Dr. Fry received her master’s degree in Communication Disorders at Marshall in 1992 and her doctorate in Rehabilitation Sciences at the University of Kentucky in 2008.
 Her doctoral work focused on the study of the voice and its disorders.
 Her research has focused on laryngeal muscle biology, vocal aging, and the effects of various voice therapies on voice production.
 The results of her work have been published in several peer-reviewed journals in the field and presented at national and international venues for voice specialists.
 In 2009, she co-authored the text Voice Therapy: Clinical Case Studies, 3rd ed. with her doctoral mentor, Joseph Stemple.Dr.
 Fry taught full-time at Marshall from 2002 to 2010, teaching courses in Voice and Research Design and facilitating a weekly forum for undergraduate and graduate student researchers.
 Since leaving full-time teaching in 2010, Dr. Fry has continued to assist graduate and undergraduate researchers by serving on thesis committees and by assisting students in research design, analysis, and presentation.
 Dr. Fry continues to teach undergraduate and graduate courses in her areas of interest as needed by the Department.